mvp5464/interviewPrep/react.md

 # Here memo won't stop from rerendering as the "referance value" changes
 export default memo(Todos);
 # ########################################################
 # Every time a component re-renders, its functions get recreated.
-Because of this, the addTodo function has actually changed. -- AND "addTodo" FUNCTION CHANGE "addTodo" PROP
+Because of this, the addTodo function has actually changed. -- AND "addTodo" FUNCTION CHANGE "addTodo" PROP - so Todos component will change although it uses memo
 # ########################################################

 ```